Bed rest: History

 In addition to bed rest, patients were secluded from all family contact to reduce dependence on others.
-The only person who bed rest patients were allowed to see was the nurse who massaged, bathed, and clothed them.
-Not only were patients to be isolated in bed for an extended time, they were advised to avoid other activities that may mentally exhaust them such as writing or drawing.
+The only person whom bed-rest patients were allowed to see was the nurse who massaged, bathed, and clothed them.
+Not only were patients isolated in bed for an extended time, they were advised to avoid other activities that might mentally exhaust them - such as writing or drawing.